panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

+[Open the demo](https://codesandbox.io/s/react-usestate-vs-useref-6d8k7) and click a few times the button to trigger re-render.

 The value of `countRenderRef` mutable reference increments `countRenderRef.current++` every time the component renders.
 What's important, changing the reference doesn't trigger component re-rendering.

 ## 5. Conclusion